 Recode supports the adoption of performance codes that judge buildings and their systems on how they work in the real world.
 Most codes are currently prescriptive, based on assumptions about appearance, theoretical calculations, and laboratory tests of building materials that do not often reflect actual structural performance.
-Performance codes are about implementing field verification of a technology’s efficacy and ensuring that all installed systems are designed for testability.
-Performance codes place environmental quality standards and field testing at the center of regulation, but do not mean that every system’s performance is monitored and tested.
+Performance codes are based on field verification of a technology’s efficacy and ensuring that all installed systems are designed for testability.
+Performance codes place environmental quality standards and field testing at the center of regulation but do not mean that every system’s performance is monitored and tested.

 Performance Standards in Onsite Sanitation Codes:

-Performance codes start with setting a baseline reference for a pollutant outside the context of any specific technological solution, defining what needs to happen such that those pollutants are transformed into something acceptable for release into the environment, creating general guidelines for designing systems to make this happen, verifying that pollution is actually being treated in the real world, and releasing performance data to the public.
+Performance codes start with setting a baseline reference for a pollutant outside the context of any specific technological solution, defining what needs to happen so that pollutant is transformed into something acceptable for release into the environment, creating general guidelines for designing systems to make this happen, verifying that pollution is actually being treated in the real world, and releasing performance data to the public.

 Pollution is defined as “daily loadings” that an average person will put on a sanitation system through their excrement and washwater, defining quantities of feces, urine, and other sanitation concerns that a typical household generates, as well as concentrations of pollutants such as nitrogen and phosphorus found in each concern.

 Performance is defined by logarithmic reductions of diseases and percent reductions in the discharge of nitrogen, phosphorus, and other concentrated pollutants in comparison to the baseline pollution standard with no treatment.

 All installed systems must be accessible for testing.
 For septic systems, this means accessible ports in the tank and testing wells in the leach field or sand filter.
 In the event of an environmental or health concern, all systems are ready for testing.